frappe28/be-order-to-cash/README.md

 ## What it does
 - REST API endpoint: POST `/webhooks/zuora`
-- Lambda `zuora_webhook` publishes the raw payload to EventBridge
+- Lambda `zuora_webhook` validates the JSON and publishes the validated payload to EventBridge
-- Lambda `zuora_validate_price` validates required fields
 - Lambda `zuora_normalize_price` normalizes and writes to DynamoDB

 Normalized fields stored in DynamoDB: